Malaysia–Turkey relations

 Malaysia–Turkey relations are the foreign relations between Malaysia and Turkey.
-Turkey has an embassy in Kuala Lumpur, and Malaysia has an embassy in Ankara and Istanbul.
-Both countries are the full members of the World Trade Organization (WTO) and the Organisation of the Islamic Conference (OIC).
-Both countries are also classed as regional powers and middle powers in their respective regions.
+Turkey has an embassy in Kuala Lumpur, and Malaysia has an embassy in Ankara and consulate-general in Istanbul.
+Both countries are full members of the World Trade Organization (WTO) and the Organisation of the Islamic Conference (OIC).
+Both countries are also classified as regional powers and middle powers in their respective regions.

 History

 The relations between the two countries can be traced back during the Malay sultanate era and the Ottoman Empire.
 In the 16th century, the Ottoman Empire supported Aceh against Johor.
 From the 19th century, relations between the Malay Sultanates and the Ottomans remained intact, bolstered by close personal ties between Sultan Abu Bakar of Johor, who made several visits to Istanbul.
 On the occasion of Sultan Abu Bakar's visit in 1890, he and his brother, Engku Abdul Majid, married Turkish women.
-These marriages has further strengthened the bilateral relationship and produced a mixed Malay-Turkish descendants such as Syed Muhammad Naquib al-Attas, Ungku Aziz and Tun Hussein Onn.
+These marriages has further strengthened the bilateral relationship and produced a mixed Malay-Turkish descendants such as Syed Muhammad Naquib al-Attas and Ungku Aziz.
 Today, the modern relations of both countries has started since 1964.
 Prime Minister Najib Razak visited Turkey on 17 April 2014 to extend bilateral trades between the two countries and signed FTA.
-Some economic agreements has been establish between the two countries such as Strategic Framework Agreement and Free Trade Agreement.
-Beside that, the visa requirements for both countries visits also has been abolished.
+Some economic agreements has been established between the two countries such as Strategic Framework Agreement and Free Trade Agreement.
+Besides that, the visa requirements for both countries visits also has been abolished.

 Economic relations

-Both countries also currently forging greater co-operation in trade and investment especially linkages in the Islamic financial industry between the two markets.
-Turkey also currently looking on Malaysia to become one of its trading partner in the ASEAN region.
+Both countries are also currently forging greater co-operation in trade and investment, especially linkages in the Islamic financial industry between the two markets.
+Turkey is also currently looking on Malaysia to become one of its main trading partners in the ASEAN region.
 In 2019, as part of the plan to improve ties with Asian nations, Turkey plans to boost its investment in Malaysia where the latter also have been considered as among 17 countries under focus for exports as had been expressed by Turkish Trade Minister Ruhsar Pekcan in August.